Start with the Assessment

 The Pattern

-Salesforce raised prices 6% in August 2025.
+A leading CRM vendor raised prices 6% in August 2025.
 The first increase in 7 years was framed as routine.
 It won't be the last.

 Multi-year contracts with early termination penalties.
 More integrations.
 More customizations.
-More switching costs — all accumulated while you're deciding.
+More switching costs, all accumulated while you're deciding.

 The renewal conversation is a sales conversation.
 The person across the table is compensated to maximize contract value, not to tell you whether it's worth it.